nens/threedi-docs/source/e_2d_flood_tutorial.rst

 #) Click the *Toggle editing mode* button in the toolbar and save your edits to this layer.

+The 'Reference level' corresponds to the bed level of the channel.
+The 'Bank level' indicates the level at which the channel will :ref:`exchange <1d2d_exchange>` with the 2D field.
+Initially, it will prioritize this level before considering the elevation of the DEM surrounding the channel or any obstacles.
+The 'Friction value' for the Manning coefficient, it is derived from the roughness of the grass.

 .. _adding_boundary_conditions:

 Adding a boundary condition (1D)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In order for water to flow through the channel a boundary condition must be added.
-As the channel is a :ref:`1D object <1d_objects>`, a 1D boundary condition will be added with the following steps:
+As the channel is a :ref:`1D object <1d_objects>`, a 1D boundary condition will be added, with the following steps:

 #) In the *Layers* panel, in the *1D* group, click the *1D Boundary condition* layer.